 For those of you who grew up with Star Wars and are looking for a fourth installment, you're in for a treat.
 Star Wars is back!
 If you're looking for a serious, 11-oscar-nominated theatrical extravaganza, stay home.
 Star Wars is Star Wars.
 It's campy/corny at times, serious and adventurous at other times... and will never earn any Academy Awards for best acting.

-You've got your action, you've got your ever-so-slight romance, you've got your heroes, you've got your humor.
-Yes, the animated character "Jar Jar Binks" tends to get annoying, but he also adds some comic relief too--and is ultimately just there for the kids.
+In The Phantom Menace, you've got your action, you've got your ever-so-slight romance, you've got your heroes, and you've got your humor.
+However, the animated character Jar Jar Binks does tend to get pretty annoying, but he also adds some comic relief too--and is ultimately just there for the kids.